foundry-vtt-community/wiki.js/basics/world-scripts.md

 > This is known to be up to date as of Foundry v12 {.is-info}

+> **NOTE:** Unless you specifically want to add always-on code to one world only, you should instead add your scripts to a local *module*.
+There is a full guide for this [here](https://github.com/GamerFlix/foundryvtt-api-guide/blob/main/module_guide_create.md).
+> {.is-warning}

 World scripts, like modules and macros, are a way for users to define additional functionality for FoundryVTT.